sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 5. A kubernetes deployed container image must comply with guidelines set by SONiC.
    * Required to under go nightly tests to qualify.
    * Kubernetes masters are required to deploy only qualified images.
+   * Switch must have a control over label that let switch decide, when a manifest can be deployed.
+   * Masters control what manifests to deploy and switches/nodes control when to deploy.
+   * Containers must follow protocol set by this doc, during start.
+   * Containers are expected to call a script at host, on post-start & pre-exit.

 5. A new set of "system service ..." commands are provided to manage the features.
     * The commands would work transparenly on features, irrespective of their current mode as local/kubernetes.